prometheus-operator/prometheus-operator/Documentation/user-guides/running-exporters.md

 **Dropping label from a target**

-The following snippets drops the `pod` label from every metric scraped as part of the scrape job.
+The following snippet drops the `pod` label from every metric scraped as part of the scrape job.

 ```yaml
 - action: labeldrop